hyosung11/Launch-School/journal.md

 07:22 Wrapping up study session with Alex.

 08:02 Decided to wait to do KSS until after my interview.
 Started reading *Learn Like a Pro* chapter on testing, but decided to read it later.
 Now reading *A Mind for Numbers*.

+08:33 My stomach itches so much.
+It feels good instantaneously to itch.
+Why?
+I added some hydrocortison, but I have calamine lotion on my brain.